engisalor/sketch-grammar-explorer/README.md

 **Recycling parameters**

 `propagate()`, recycles parameters across calls of the same type.
-Call parameters are reused unless defined explicitly in every call.
-For example, the job below contains three similar `freqs` calls.
-Instead of writing out every parameter for each, only the first call is complete.
-The proceeding calls only contain new parameters to define.
+Call parameters are reused unless defined explicitly in subsequent calls.
+Only the first call (of the same type) is complete, and the proceeding calls only contain new parameters to define.
+Parameter recycling stops if a different call type appears; write out a complete set of parameters again if needed.

 ```python
 calls = [